 The GP Percussion Junior Drum Set is a great choice for parents on a budget.
 It is quite an affordable product, but that doesn’t necessarily mean low quality.
 The construction is solid, while bass drum, snare, and toms sound pretty good.

 What are the different types of drum sets for kids?
 Which one should I buy?

 As you probably know, a typical drum set consists of several parts.
-Although each set largely depends on a drummer’s preferences, there is a general rule that a basic drum set includes a couple of toms, snare, and bass drum, as well as a hi-hat and a couple of cymbals
+Although each set largely depends on the drummer’s preferences, there is a general rule that a basic drum set includes a couple of toms, snare, and bass drum, as well as a hi-hat and a couple of cymbals.